 Note: Handshake anonymizes the information to preserve your data privacy.

-Note: Student accounts will only be displayed if the student has an active and public student account.
+Candidate accounts will only be displayed if the candidate has an active, public student or alumni account.
 Accounts that aren't activated or are set to private will not be included.

 This feature is available to Premium partners only.
 For more information, check out this resource!

 - How Handshake anonymizes candidate data

 - What happens to your hashed data after it is uploaded?

 The headers noted below are mandatory and must be present in your file, even if you choose not to add data for the "Job Title" or "Status" fields.